Jesse-mk/School-Code-Samples/README.md

 For a data analysis class: basic machine learning and modeling.
 Exploring datasets with the goal to understand different modeling techniques.

+#### Topics including:
+- Logistic Regression
+  - including various thresholds and metric evaluations
+- Multivariate Linear Regression
+  - examining collinearity

+#### Note:
-Note: checked with the professor and he said it was OK as long as I did not mention the class name.
+Checked with the Professor and he said it was OK as long as I did not mention the class name.